Briansim74/Market-Making-Research-Platform/README.md

 # Market-Making-Research-Platform
 Research framework for market making as a coupled system of alpha, execution, inventory, and regime-dependent liquidity provision.

-Built for deterministic replay, event-level simulation, and execution-aware signal evaluation.
+Built for live L2 market data, deterministic replay, and execution-aware signal evaluation.

 ## Core Insight
 Market making is not a forecasting problem.